-- Mode of human infection: Eating measly pork containing larval stage (Cysticercus cellulosae) - Epidemiology: The larval form of T. solium infects humans who ingest the eggs of this tapeworm passed in human stool.
+Mode of human infection: Eating measly pork containing larval stage (Cysticercus cellulosae)

+Epidemiology: The larval form of T. solium infects humans who ingest the eggs of this tapeworm passed in human stool.
 This occurs most frequently, where human stool is used as fertilizer.
-This occurs most frequently in developing countries where pigs are bred. - Biology: T. solium larvae, which penetrate small intestine mucosa and are carried throughout the body where they are deposited and grow in many different tissues (muscle, subcutaneous, brain, eye, heart). - Clinical: Pathology is produced by the cysts as space occupying lesions (especially brain) and as foci of host inflammatory response when the cyst eventually dies or is killed with anti-helminthics.
+This occurs most frequently in developing countries where pigs are bred.

+Biology: T. solium larvae, which penetrate small intestine mucosa and are carried throughout the body where they are deposited and grow in many different tissues (muscle, subcutaneous, brain, eye, heart).

+Clinical: Pathology is produced by the cysts as space occupying lesions (especially brain) and as foci of host inflammatory response when the cyst eventually dies or is killed with anti-helminthics.

-- It is shorter than beef tapeworm, having fewer than 1,000 proglottids.
-Twenty to thirty thousand eggs every day can be shed into the feces of a carrier.
+phorter than beef tapeworm, having fewer than beef tapeworm than the tapeworm than the feces of a carrier.
 Over time, the tapeworm can riddle the brain with its grape-sized bladders, causing progressive brain deterioration to the point of death, heart, and eyes.

-This worm can remain in a human host for twenty-five - to thirty years, reaching lengths of two and one-half to three meters (eight to ten feet). - Humans become infected after eating undercooked pork or smoked ham or sausage where cysts are imbedded in the tissue.
+This worm can remain in a human host for twenty-five to thirty years, reaching lengths of two and one-half to three meters (eight to ten feet).

+Humans become infected after eating undercooked pork or smoked ham or sausage where cysts are imbedded in the tissue.